-Sandy Hook to Trump: 'Help us stop conspiracy theorists' - BBC News
+Sandy Hook to Trump: 'Help us stop conspiracy theorists'

 "Look - this was just posted," he says.
 "It's a hoaxer type video - it's insulting, it has images of people who were connected to the tragedy."

-The thumbnail picture has a photo of his son Noah's tombstone.
+The thumbnail picture has a photo of his son Noah's headstone.
 There's text on the picture which reads: "empty grave".
 In the video, there's a picture of Lenny himself.

 "Here's a photo of me taken two days after my child was killed and I'm being called a liar fraud and terrorist," he says.
 "That's how they vilify people."